ohministries/ohministries.github.io/README.md

 * `hero-image` - url of the image to be placed at the top of the page
 * `hero-position` - number between 0 and 100 specifying how the hero image should be positioned in its frame
 * `thumbnail` - url to small image to be used as thumbnail in listings
+* `exclude-from-nav` - Bool.
+If set to true, page is hidden from navigation, but is still otherwise accessible.